 12. Look at moving ahead

-Once the shock has worn off and you have taken your decision, do not look back.
+Once the shock has worn off and you have made your decision, do not look back.
 The more you stop thinking about being cheated on, the easier it will be for you to move ahead with dignity.
 Look at your life as if a chapter has ended and new opportunities await you.

 There might be several temptations to give it one more chance or think of reconciling with your partner but that would be a mistake.
 You may even worry about being single for a while.
-But staying on in a relationship where your trust has been betrayed will make you stuck forever.
+But staying on in a relationship where your trust has been betrayed will make you feel stuck forever.

 13. Set new goals for yourself